kohyamat/skt/README.md

 ## License

-The data files are licensed under the [Creative Commons Attribution 4.0 International License] (https://github.com/kohyamat/p-B/blob/main/LICENSE-CC-BY), and the R codes are licensed under the [MIT License](LICENSE).
+The data files are licensed under the [Creative Commons Attribution 4.0 International License](https://github.com/kohyamat/p-B/blob/main/LICENSE-CC-BY), and the R codes are licensed under the [MIT License](LICENSE).